MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/samples.md

 ## Date and time operations

-The following sections give examples of how to work with date and time values by using the Kusto query language.
+The following sections give examples of how to work with date and time values by using the Kusto Query Language.

 ### Date-time basics

-The Kusto query language has two main data types associated with dates and times: `datetime` and `timespan`.
+The Kusto Query Language has two main data types associated with dates and times: `datetime` and `timespan`.
 All dates are expressed in UTC.
 Although multiple date-time formats are supported, the ISO-8601 format is preferred.

 Timespans are expressed as a decimal followed by a time unit: